roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Before he could get the words out, Cori was already leaning across the counter top, poking her tits out at him.
 His question was the same every day, and so was her response.
 He wanted to squeeze her tits, and, of course, she let him.
 He never put his hands inside her clothes, but today it was hard not to.
 When he squeezed her right tit, the cloth slid right across her nipple and over her round breast, snapping against her side.

  "Sorry," he said, nonetheless groping her bare breast and nipple for several seconds before replacing the strap.
 "Well, thanks.
 Have a nice day!"
 Harry said, turning to leave.
 He took one last glance, then walked away, his day made by one minute of pure joy.
 Of all the routes in town, he was sure he had the best.
 Hell, there was a waiting list to fill in for him on his days off.
 It was all because of Cori at the Hard Body Shop.
-Report_Story #1